dattranvnu/tools/1-introduction-to-django/README.txt

 <h1>Learn</h1>

+<div class="gamut-1h3qpnn-Box ebnwbv90"><div aria-hidden="true" class="gamut-haybot-Text e8i0p5k0">Creating Your First Django App </div><span aria-hidden="true" class="gamut-yj8jvy-Text e8i0p5k0">Introduction to Django</span><div><div data-testid="markdown" class="spacing-tight__2Gp7GTqG0TykPQ18OnUOVt markdown__1eeYJ4WPKUcvX_LDDGJR12"><p class="p__1qg33Igem5pAgn4kPMirjw">Welcome to the world of Django! </p>
+<p class="p__1qg33Igem5pAgn4kPMirjw">Django, pronounced like JANG-go with a silent D, is a high-level web framework that is written with Python — one of the most readable and beginner-friendly programming languages.
+Django can be used to rapidly build complex database-driven websites.
+Like Python, Django is often considered to be strongly <em>opinionated</em>.
+An opinionated software has guidelines and defaults, such as code structure, project structure, for developing code.
+Django’s opinionated approach means specific ways of writing code and a steeper learning curve to apply the “<a target="_blank" rel="noopener" class="e14vpv2g1 gamut-xro1w8-ResetElement-Anchor-AnchorBase e1bhhzie0" href="https://docs.djangoproject.com/en/3.1/misc/design-philosophies/">Django philosophy</a>“.
+However, it comes with advantages when onboarding new teammates to a project and debugging code because of how structured a Django project is.</p>
+<p class="p__1qg33Igem5pAgn4kPMirjw">Django is an open-source project, supported by the <a target="_blank" rel="noopener" class="e14vpv2g1 gamut-xro1w8-ResetElement-Anchor-AnchorBase e1bhhzie0" href="https://www.djangoproject.com/foundation">Django Software Foundation</a>, and has a strong community of contributors.
+It has been used by many well-known data-heavy websites such as Instagram, Youtube, and Dropbox.
+In this lesson, we’ll create together our first Django app!
+More importantly, we’ll experience first-hand how its design helps to take applications from concept to completion using its “batteries included” approach.</p>
+</div></div></div>

+<h2>Solution</h2>

+<h1>Learn</h1>

 <div class="gamut-1h3qpnn-Box ebnwbv90"><div aria-hidden="true" class="gamut-haybot-Text e8i0p5k0">Creating Your First Django App </div><span aria-hidden="true" class="gamut-yj8jvy-Text e8i0p5k0">What is a Web Framework?</span><div><div data-testid="markdown" class="spacing-tight__2Gp7GTqG0TykPQ18OnUOVt markdown__1eeYJ4WPKUcvX_LDDGJR12"><p class="p__1qg33Igem5pAgn4kPMirjw">Let’s first establish what it means when we say Django is a <em>web framework</em>. </p>
 <p class="p__1qg33Igem5pAgn4kPMirjw">Web frameworks are a type of software development tool that makes it easier and faster to develop web applications.
 They are a type of code library that provides code and patterns for database access, as well as templating systems for content.
 They promote code reuse, so we don’t have to write as much code to get a project running.
 Some features most web frameworks include are:</p>